FLCAC-admin/FLCAC-docs/docs/RepoMgmt/RepositoryManagementHandbook.md

 To connect to the FLCAC collaboration server, you must have login credentials.
 These credentials are provided to repository managers and designated data users and providers.

-## Connecting an openLCA Database to the FLCAC collaboration server:
+## Connecting an openLCA Database to the FLCAC collaboration server

-- Navigate to the repository of interest on the collaboration server and copy the URL
+- Navigate to the repository of interest on the collaboration server and copy the URL, e.g., `https://www.lcacommons.gov/lca-collaboration/National_Renewable_Energy_Laboratory/USLCI_Database_Public`
-- Create a new, empty database in openLCA
-- Right click on the database, select ‘Repository’, select ‘Connect’
+- With all databases closed, select 'Import', select 'From Git...'.
+(Or right-click in the navigation pane and select 'Import from Git...')
 - Paste the URL in the URL field (the following four fields will automatically populate)
-- Enter your FLCAC collaboration server username
+- Enter your FLCAC collaboration server username and password
 - Select ‘Connect’
-- Enter your FLCAC collaboration server Password
+- A list of commits will be displayed, select 'OK'
 - Your database should now be connected to the FLCAC collaboration server.
 This connection is indicated by the url following the database name.

-## Pushing and Pulling Data To and From the FLCAC Collaboration Server:
+## Pushing and Pulling Data To and From the FLCAC Collaboration Server

 - Right click on the database connected to the FLCAC collaboration server, select ‘Repository’
 - Functions:
     - Commit: Record of local changes to the repository